Blessing's Lory Food Products

 We feed day old lory chicks Psittacus Crop Milk for the first two weeks.
 After two weeks we change to Exact Macaw Handfeeding Formula with Gerber baby food spinach/carrot/pea.
 It helps with slow crop.
 When the baby starts pin feathering we add some lory powder to the mix.
 If you start too soon, the lory powder can cause bacterial problems from the sugar.

 Food kept for more than two days in the frig is an ideal place for harmful bacteria and yeast to grow.
-Any food prepared or heated in the microwave oven must be mixed thoroughly to blend hot and cold spots.
+Any food prepared or heated in the microwave oven must be mixed thoroughly to hand-feeding_baby_birds-2blend hot and cold spots.
 Try to achieve homogenous food temperatures of 102° - 106°F (39° - 41°C).
 Use a thermometer.
 Food that is too hot will cause severe burns to the crop.
 Food that is too cold will not be accepted or digested well.

 Syringes are probably the preferred feeding tool, but some still prefer a spoon with the sides bent up and inward.
 Accurate feeding volumes can be recorded with the syringe.
 Charting daily feedings is important.
 The natural feeding response of a baby bird is to rapidly bob the head in an up and down motion.
 This action can be stimulated with gentle finger pressure at the corners of the mouth.
 During this head bobbing, the trachea is closed and large amounts of food can be given relatively quickly.
 If the bird is not displaying a strong feeding response then do not attempt to feed, as there is an increased chance of aspiration of food into the trachea and lungs, leading to death.
 The best time to feed is when the crop is empty.
 When full, the crop, which is the sac that hangs over the front of the chest at the base of the neck, will be visibly distended.